doriang102/doriang102.github.io/_posts/2017-06-10-statistical-confidence-and-power.md

 - 3) What would be considered a 'positive' result?

-**In this post, we will focus on 2)**.
+**In this post, we will focus on 2) and 3)**.
 First, we outline the frequentist approach, then the Bayesian approach.
 We will see that the sample size needed to make inferences scales in identical ways even though they are two entirely different ways of thinking about the problem of inference.
 I personally feel that the Bayesian approach is more natural, and make a case for this in the second section.

 We reconsider the example of the two buttons outlined in the first blog post *Hypothesis Testing*.
 If you haven't read this already, I highly recommend you skim it in order to be familiar with the notation/ideas in this post.